acquia/blt/readme/acsf-setup.md

           profile:
             name: mycustomprofile

-1. Deploy to Cloud using `blt deploy`.
+1. Deploy to Cloud using `blt artifact:deploy`.
 (Code can also be deployed via a [Continuous Integration setup](http://blt.readthedocs.io/en/stable/readme/deploy/#continuous-integration)
 1. Use ACSF's "update code" feature to push the artifact out to sites.
 1. When creating a new site, select your custom profile as the profile.